d4g33z/kantoo-devkit/README.md

 packages to build with portage and package with entropy.

 The `dockerdriver.py` is used to create a container(s) and Funtoo stage3 image if required, attaching volumes and environment variables as needed, and execute a series of bash or python scripts to modify it.
-The steps can be atomized by commit intermediate containers to images.
+The steps are atomized by committing intermediate containers to images.

 ## How To Use it ##